How to Spot Authentic Korean Restaurants vs Tourist Traps

 Where to Find It: Jung-gu, Seoul, near Euljiro 3-ga Station (Line 2/3), Exit 4 or 5.
 It's in an alleyway, a favorite spot for office workers.

-What to Order: They are famous for two things: their incredible Kimchi Jjigae (kimchi stew) and their grilled Dwaeji Gochujang Bulgogi (spicy pork belly).
+What to Order: They're famous for two things: their incredible Kimchi Jjigae (kimchi stew) and their grilled Dwaeji Gochujang Bulgogi (spicy pork belly).
 At lunch, it's mostly about the kimchi jjigae, served with plenty of side dishes (baekban style).
 In the evening, the grilled pork belly takes center stage.
 This spot is a frequent feature on shows like Saengsaeng Jeongbotong for its unpretentious atmosphere and truly delicious, hearty Korean food.

 Price Range: Very reasonable.
 Kimchi Jjigae around 9,000-10,000 KRW.
 Pork belly is usually ordered by portion and slightly more, but still great value.